RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 The [RunCPM system disk](https://github.com/MockbaTheBorg/RunCPM/tree/master/DISK) contains a good package of CP/M utilities, that has been loaded onto an example [system disk](https://github.com/RC2014Z80/RC2014/blob/master/ROMs/CPM-IDE/CPM%20Drives/SYS.CPM.zip) for a complete ready to run CP/M.

-Also, the [NGS Microshell](http://www.z80.eu/microshell.html) can be very useful, so it has been added to the example [system disk](https://github.com/RC2014Z80/RC2014/blob/master/ROMs/CPM-IDE/CPM%20Drives/SYS.CPM.zip) too.
+The [NGS Microshell](http://www.z80.eu/microshell.html) can be very useful for those familiar with unix-like operations, so it has been added to the example [system disk](https://github.com/RC2014Z80/RC2014/blob/master/ROMs/CPM-IDE/CPM%20Drives/SYS.CPM.zip) too.
 There is no need to replace the DRI CCP with Microshell.
 In fact, adding it permanently would remove the special `EXIT` function built into the DRI CCP to return to the shell.

-As the CP/M-IDE shell doesn't have a way to format its own CP/M drives (due to ROM space constraints), some template and example drives are provided as zip files.
-These zip files can be expanded into the directory structure of the IDE drive and used or augmented by the CP/M Tools noted below.
+Also the NZ-COM, or Z-System, can be loaded, temporarily overwriting the DRI CCP and BDOS, from the included [NZ-COM disk](https://github.com/RC2014Z80/RC2014/blob/master/ROMs/CPM-IDE/CPM%20Drives/NZCOM.CPM.zip).
+Further information on NZ-COM and how to use it can be found in the [NZ-COM User's Manual](https://oldcomputers.dyndns.org/public/pub/manuals/zcpr/nzcom.pdf).

-Because the CCP/BDOS and BIOS are stored in ROM, there is no IDE "system disk".
-Cold and warm boot are from ROM.
+Because the CCP/BDOS and BIOS are stored in ROM, there is no CP/M-IDE "system disk".
+Cold and warm boot are both from ROM.
 This means that the 4 drives supported by CP/M-IDE are completely orthogonal.
 It doesn't matter which drive file is in which drive letter.
-Except that the drive file in the `A:` drive will always be selected as the default drive, when you try to select a non-existent drive letter.
+Except that the drive file in the `A:` drive will always be selected as the default drive, when you try to select a nonexistent drive letter.

+As the CP/M-IDE shell doesn't have a way to format its own CP/M drives (due to ROM space constraints), a template CP/M drive is provided as a zip file.
+Many copies of the template zip file and any other example application zip files can be expanded into the directory structure of the IDE drive and used or augmented by the CP/M Tools noted below.

 ### CP/M Application Disks